-Recently I had the pleasure of hearing the MD of a fantasist restaurant brand, sing the virtues of training and how his brand spends zero pounds on marketing outside of the restaurant.
+A while back, I had the pleasure of hearing the managing director of a fantastic restaurant brand sing the virtues of training and how his brand spends zero pounds on marketing outside of the restaurant.
 His people are his brand and they are his marketing department.
-Now I know these ideas are hardly new but it’s actually quite rare to find a business that truly understands how fundamental your people are to the delivery of the brand promise that you make.
+Now, I know these ideas are hardly new, but it’s actually quite rare to find a business that truly understands how fundamental your people are to the delivery of the brand promise that you make.

-The following suggestions that Lee outlines in the book take time and effort; indeed there are no easy or quick fixes when it comes to people, in my view.
-Lee makes the point that they will give you a competitive advantage that can’t be easily imitated by your competition, which is is certainly true.
+The following suggestions that Lee outlines in the book take time and effort; there are no easy or quick fixes when it comes to people.
+Lee makes the point that this gives you a competitive advantage that can’t be easily imitated by your competition, which is certainly true.
 But, they are also simply also the right thing for any sensible leader to do as well!

-Define the perfect candidate.
-Consider the following four areas of competency:
+How to define the perfect candidate: consider the following four areas of competency:

-- Management competence.
-Every employee should be disciplined, self control, and organised.
+- Management competence: every employee should be disciplined, self-controlled and organised

-- Technological competence.
-Understanding and utilising available technology is relevant to his or her position.
+- Technological competence: understanding and utilising available technology is relevant to their position

-Don’t settle for a clone – Do you look for a replica of the person who is leaving; or do you need different skills and experience, even at the job title remains the same?
+Don’t settle for a clone: Do you look for a replica of the person who is leaving, or do you need different skills and experience, even if the job title remains the same?

 Always consider team chemistry in every hiring decision, trying to match the candidate’s personality with the organisational culture.